 Withdrawing from a Term

 Federal regulations require that if a student withdraws from all classes, a Return to Title IV (R2T4) calculation must be performed to determine how much of the student’s aid must be returned to the government, and how much may be retained by the student and/or school for costs incurred up to the point of withdrawal.
-(Note: Students who have been awarded federal aid, but withdraw before the first day of classes, will have 100% of any funds received returned to the federal government.)

 The R2T4 provisions specify how universities must determine the amount of Title IV program assistance a student can keep if she or he withdraws from school.
 The Title IV programs that are covered by this law are: